 Bill Moseley – We have a hard time pinpointing it, and it’s one heck of a good question.
 I’m sure other of your interview subjects probably have a quick concise answer off the top of their heads, but for us, we have so many Horror movies that we love and that have moved us and shaped us that it’s really hard to pinpoint it.

-Phil Anselmo – There’s so many beautiful films out there that haven’t been seen that need to be seen by true, would-be, younger Horror aficionados.
-The ones that are curious as to the chicken-egg theory, what came first.
+Phil Anselmo – There are so many beautiful films out there that haven’t been seen that need to be seen by true, would-be, younger Horror aficionados.
+The ones that are curious as to the chicken-egg theory, what came first?
 When you have kids out there that know of stuff like a Found Footage movie that was made popular in recent times to a degree like The Blair Witch Project (1999).
 Go back a decade or two and that entire concept can be found in Cannibal Holocaust (1985); by far, leaps and bounds, the superior film.

 For me, Horror, a great deal of it has to do with atmosphere and there’s a great nod to great Italian directors of the past, Mario Bava, Lucio Fulci, Dario Argento, etc. The House with Laughing Windows (1976), talk about a film that not many people have seen that is beautiful to look at with an insane ending.
 I won’t ruin it, but goddamn!
 What a mind fuck, literally.
 I know a little bit about Horror films.